DSV Alvin: Exploration of RMS Titanic

-Most famously, Alvin was involved in the exploration of the wreckage of RMS Titanic in 1986.
+Alvin was involved in the exploration of the wreckage of RMS Titanic in 1986.
 Launched from her support ship RV Atlantis II, she carried Dr. Robert Ballard and two companions to the wreckage of the White Star Liner Titanic, which sank in 1912 after striking an iceberg while crossing the North Atlantic Ocean on her maiden voyage.

 Alvin, accompanied by a small remotely operated vehicle (ROV) named Jason Jr., was able to conduct detailed photographic surveys and inspections of Titanic's wreckage.
-Many of the photographs of the expedition have been published in the magazine of the National Geographic Society which was a major sponsor of the expedition.
+Many of the photographs of the expedition have been published in the magazine of the National Geographic Society, which was a major sponsor of the expedition.

 The Woods Hole Oceanographic Institution team involved in the Titanic expedition also explored the wreck of the USS Scorpion (SSN-589), a Skipjack-class submarine armed with nuclear torpedoes, which sank off the coast of the Azores in 1968 in uncertain circumstances.
 Alvin obtained photographic and other environmental monitoring data from the remains of Scorpion.

 Recent overhauls

 Over the years, Alvin has undergone many overhauls to improve its equipment and extend its lifetime.
 In 2001, among other equipment, motor controllers and computer systems were added.
 The current Alvin is the same as the original vessel in name and general design only.
-All components of the vessel, including the frame and personnel sphere, have been replaced at least once: see Ship of Theseus.
+All components of the vessel, including the frame and personnel sphere, have been replaced at least once.
 Alvin is completely disassembled every three to five years for a complete inspection.
 A new robotic arm was added in 2006.